Azeirah/brainstorm/README.md

 Brainstorm
 ===

-Brainstorm is a note-taking application made with love and a my childhood dreams.
+Brainstorm is a note-taking application made with love and my childhood dreams.

 ## [DEMO](http://brainstorm-notes.meteor.com)